kevinweaver/blocktracker/README.md

 # BlockTracker

-A basic Ethereum block explorer.
+A basic Ethereum block explorer CLI tool.
 Takes a block range and returns analytics about the transactions within.
+See demo gifs below.

 ## Develop